Manchukuo: Background

-The Manchu homeland was referred to as the during the Qing, those provinces being Jilin, Heilongjiang, and Liaoning.
-These regions were first delineated in 1683, but would not become actual provinces until 1907.
-Jilin and Heilongjiang, considered primarily Manchu, were separated from Han Liaoning along the Willow Palisade, with internal movement and migration regulated by ethnicity.
-These policies continued until after the end of the Second Opium War in the late 19th century, when the government started to encourage massive waves of Han migration to the northeast, collectively known as the Chuang Guandong, in order to prevent the Russian Empire from seizing more of the area.
-In 1907, the three provinces constituting Manchuria were officially constituted, and the Viceroy of the Three Northeast Provinces position was established to govern them.

-Qing decline and rising nationalism
+The Qing dynasty was founded in the 17th century by Manchus hailing from northeastern China, conquering the ethnically Han Shun and Ming dynasties.
+The Qing stated explicitly in various edicts, as well as within the Treaty of Nerchinsk, that the Manchu home provinces belonged to China.

 As the power of the court in Beijing weakened, many of the empire's outlying areas either broke free (such as Kashgar) or fell under the control of the Western imperialist powers.
 The Russian Empire had set its sights on Qing's northern territories, and through unequal treaties signed in 1858 and 1860 ultimately annexed huge tracts of territory adjoining the Amur River outright, now known collectively as Outer Manchuria.
 As the Qing continued to weaken, Russia made further efforts to take control of the rest of Manchuria.
 By the 1890s, the region was under strong Russian influence, symbolized by the Russian-built Chinese Eastern Railway that ran from Harbin to Vladivostok.

 The Japanese ultra-nationalist Black Dragon Society initially supported Sun Yat-sen's activities against the Qing state, hoping that an overthrow of the Qing would enable a Japanese takeover of the Manchu homeland, with the belief that Han Chinese would not oppose it.
 Tōyama Mitsuru, who was the Society's leader as well as a member of the pan-Asian secret society Gen'yōsha, additionally believed that the anti-Qing revolutionaries would even aid the Japanese in taking over, as well as helping them to enlarge the opium trade that the Qing were currently trying to destroy.
 The Society would support Sun and other anti-Manchu revolutionaries until the Qing ultimately collapsed.
 In Japan, many anti-Qing revolutionaries gathered in exile, where they founded and operated the Tongmenghui resistance movement, whose first meeting was hosted by the Black Dragon Society.
 The Black Dragon Society had a large impact on Sun specifically, cultivating an intimate relationship with him.
 Sun often promoted pan-Asianism, and sometimes even passed himself off as Japanese.
-In the wake of the Xinhai Revolution, the Black Dragons began infiltrating China, making inroads selling opium and spreading anti-Communist sentiment.
+In the wake of the 1911 Revolution, the Black Dragons began infiltrating China, making inroads selling opium and spreading anti-communist ideas.
 Eventually, they also began directly agitating for a Japanese takeover of Manchuria.